Annexation and ETJ

-House Bill 347, currently working its way through the Texas legislature, will eliminate most unilateral annexation efforts by any home rule city, thus eliminating Boerne’s ability to expand its city limits and extra territorial jurisdiction.
-It also limits the City’s ability to grow and regulate development.
+House Bill 347, eliminated most unilateral annexation efforts by any home rule city, thus eliminating Boerne’s ability to expand its city limits and extra territorial jurisdiction.
+This action limits the City’s ability to grow and regulate development.

-Due to this pending legislation in Austin, the Boerne City Council approved a resolution containing a list of properties being considered for annexation.
+Due to this approved legislation in Austin, the Boerne City Council approved a resolution containing a list of properties to be considered for annexation.
 In addition to the properties originally identified on the Annexation Strategy map, city staff also recommended annexation of additional properties around Boerne Lake to ensure development protections in the area.

 Annexation is the process of bringing property into the City limits.
 It is one of the primary means by which cities grow.
 Cities annex territory to provide urbanized areas with municipal services and to exercise regulatory authority necessary to protect public health and safety.
 Annexation is also a means of ensuring that current and future residents and businesses outside a city's corporate limits who benefit from access to the city's facilities and services share the tax burden associated with constructing and maintaining those facilities and services.

 Prior to annexing a property, a municipality must give notice to the property owner.
 The municipality is required to hold two public hearings for the purpose of taking public comment on the annexation.
 See a process flowchart (PDF) here.

 An ordinance, which must be approved by the City Council, is required to make an annexation effective.
 The State of Texas grants authority to cities to annex territory in two different manners: Annexation can be requested by a property owner (voluntary process) or the city can annex a property without the consent of the owner (involuntary process).
 All annexations must be carried out according to State law and the City Charter.